-- Perform access control administration activities, - Monitor the security of BSU information systems, - Provide information security training and awareness programs to BSU employees.
+- perform access control administration activities, - documentation updates and monitor the security program, - monitor the security of BSU information systems, and - provide information security training and awareness programs to BSU employees.

 The department is responsible for providing management with reports about the current state of information security at BSU.
-In this regard, Enterprise IT Security Department conducts an annual risk analysis and remediation report.
+In this regard, Enterprise IT Security Department conducts an annual risk analysis report.

 While information systems contingency planning is the responsibility of information Custodians, the Enterprise IT Security Department must provide technical consulting assistance related to emergency response procedures and disaster recovery.
-The Enterprise IT Security Department is also responsible for organizing a computer incident response team to promptly respond to virus infections, system break-ins, system outages, and similar information security problems.
+The Enterprise IT Security Department is also responsible for organizing a computer incident response team to respond promptly to virus infections, system break-ins, system outages, and similar information security problems.